t2mdev/docs-vc/_docs/device_management.md

 ## Common Areas ##

 The Common Area tab allows you to add, remove or modify common area phones for your organization.
-Common area phones are just what they sound like – phones in shared, semi-public areas that maCy be used by anyone who picks up the handset.
+Common area phones are just what they sound like – phones in shared, semi-public areas that may be used by anyone who picks up the handset.
 Click on Common Area on the sidebar to view a listing of your active common area devices:

 From here you may create new common area phones or modify the settings of existing ones by double-clicking on the device’s row.
 This will bring you to an Edit Common Area Device page, almost identical to the Edit User page described earlier in this document.